Martmists-GH/asynctwitch/README.md

 ```

-To use `await bot.play_file('file.mp3')`, ffplay has to be installed.
-It can be found on the ffmpeg website.
+To use `await bot.play_file('file.mp3')`, ffprobe, ffmpeg and ffplay have to be installed.
+They can be found on the ffmpeg website.

 To use `await bot.play_ytdl('song')`, youtube_dl has to be installed.
 Use `pip install youtube_dl` to install it.
+You will also need the requirements for `bot.play_file`